Robotnik08/RomanNumeralsParser/README.md

 You can also input the Numeral in the first argument, it will parse it for you. <br>

+You can also input a regular integer, it will convert it to a Roman Numeral. <br>

 Example Usage:<br>

 ```